 Department of Epidemiology Seminar

 Every week during the academic year, the Department of Epidemiology seminar provides a forum for speakers to present information or research pertaining to diverse topics in epidemiology.
 Contact information for the seminar coordinators is located on the Department of Epidemiology website under Preceptorship, Journal Club, and Seminar Contacts.
-Information about the schedule is distributed each semester and also is available on the University of Iowa Events Calendar.
+Information about the schedule is distributed each semester and is also available on the University of Iowa Events Calendar.
 Students are expected to achieve at least 80% attendance at the seminar during each semester of enrollment.

 Scientific Poster Requirement